asvd/helios-kernel/README.md

   code (dynamically loading additional modules is a different use-case which is performed by the `kernel.require()` function)

-- It is easier to find out where the particular dependence source code is located (dependencies are always declared by exact path)
+- It is easier to find out where the particular dependency source code is located (dependencies are always declared by exact path)

 - Module structure, documentation and usage are simplier (there is no